 Matz never uses an orchestra.
-While there is the occasional mysterious atonal slide from a jazz chamber ensemble, nothing references European-informed classical music in the manner of earlier scores.
-The cues are usually pop or jazz.
-Flute and bongos were big at the time.
+While there is the occasional mysterious atonal slide from a jazz chamber ensemble, nothing references European-informed classical music, at least in comparison to scores from the heyday of noir.
+These cues are usually pop or jazz.
+Flute and bongos were big in 1969.

 Eventually they perfected a mix of serious, comic, and James Garner for The Rockford Files.

 Robert Altman must have seen Marlowe and been impressed with the first scene, where an old-school investigator in a classy suit interfaces with stoned hippies.
 The transfer of the song “The Little Sister” from overture to car radio obviously inspired him as well.

 The Long Goodbye (1973) wasn’t understood at the time of release but has gone on be acclaimed as a key work of neo-noir.
 It is absolutely not for Chandler purists, for the source novel is hidden under a thick coat of digression, intentional anachronism, and meta.
 Just to start: Marlowe is Jewish (sensational Elliot Gould), and spends the first ten minutes of the film trying to feed his cat.